kadygithub/CNN_Mnist_tensorflew/README.md

 ## Acknowledgments

-The implementation has been tested on Google colab :https://colab.research.google.com The notbook version of this project in Github:
+The implementation has been tested on Google colab :https://colab.research.google.com The not3book version of this project in Github:https://github.com/kadygithub/Colab_MNIST_Akram_Tensorflow/blob/master/colab_MNIST_AKRAM.ipynb